guerrinoservices/influencer-opportunity-finder/TERMS_OF_SERVICE.md

 ## 2. Description of Service

-The Extension is a productivity tool designed to help influencers identify potential brand partnership opportunities by automating the process of checking products for available campaigns.
+The Extension is a productivity tool designed to help influencers identify potential brand partnership opportunities by assisting in the process of checking products for available campaigns.

 ## 3. User Responsibilities